Automattic/_s/style/README.md

     Structure: wrap numbers in an `<em>` tag to output the card correctly.
     Assign icons through CSS pseudo-elements.

-### <a name="clients-logos-gallery">Clients logos gallery</a>
-Suitable to display a simple gallery of aligned logos.\
-Use a Multiple Columns block with `is-style-clients` class.\
-Fill the first column with the label text (h3) and the second column with a gallery block.

 ### <a name="form-and-image">Form and image</a>
 Suitable for Guide Download blocks or contact form blocks.\
 Use Wordpress Multiple Columns (2 columns) block with `is-style-form` class.\